Italian police searching ArcelorMittal offices over Ilva probe

-ROME (Reuters) - Italian police are searching ArcelorMittal (MT.AS) offices in Milan and the southern city of Taranto in an investigation into the troubled Ilva steel plant, which the company wants to hand back to the government, two people close to the case said on Tuesday.
+ROME, Nov 19 (Reuters) - Italian police are searching ArcelorMittal offices in Milan and the southern city of Taranto in an investigation into the troubled Ilva steel plant, which the company wants to hand back to the government, two people close to the case said on Tuesday.

 An ArcelorMittal spokesman confirmed the search in Taranto but said he had no information on whether the Milan office was also being searched.